Planting & Feeding: The Complete Information for Thriving Gardens

 Enhances Disease ResistanceHealthy plants can better withstand pests and diseases.

-Maximizes YieldsNutrient-rich plants produce more fruits and vegetables.
+Maximizes YieldsNutrient-rich plants produce more and vegetables.

 Improves Soil HealthContributes to a thriving ecosystem in the soil.